bpatient78/discovery/README.md

 	- Type (e.g., IETF, Microsoft,...)
 	- What it does (functionality)
 	- How much of this function can it do
-	- How do I communicate with the entity (and security for communications)
+	- How communication mechanisms excist for communication with the entity (and security for communications)
 	- Who made the registration (trust or no-trust authentication)
 - How is discovery achieved?
 - Where does discovery fit in the overall workflow?